-The folks at GFMS, who are now apart of the Refinitiv Company, forecasted last year that silver bar and coin demand would fall by 12%, followed by a 1.8% drop of Industrial demand and 0.6% reduction in jewelry and silverware:
+The folks at GFMS, who are now a part of the Refinitiv Company, forecasted last year that silver bar and coin demand would fall by 12%, followed by a 1.8% drop in Industrial demand and a 0.6% reduction in jewelry and silverware:

 Thus, overall global silver demand was expected to decline by 3% in 2018, mainly due to the large drop in coin and bar purchases.
 However, when the report came out just a few days ago, silver coin and bar demand surged by 20%.
 Investors purchased a stunning 181.2 million oz (Moz) of coin and bar, 45% higher than the 124.8 Moz forecasted in November last year:

-Anyhow, some readers might be saying, who cares about silver investment demand if the price continues to be low.
-Yes, this, of course, this is extremely frustrating for precious metals investors.
-However, we must understand the mania is currently in the stock and bond markets.
+Anyhow, some readers might be saying, who cares about silver investment demand if the price continues to be low?
+Yes, this, of course, is extremely frustrating for precious metals investors.
+However, we must understand that mania is currently in the stock and bond markets.
 The overwhelming majority of investors are not paying attention to gold or silver.
 Well, maybe some gold, but not a lot of silver.
 But, they should.